-Michael Elliot Rutenberg was Professor of Theatre at Hunter College of the City University of New York, and the author of Edward Albee: Playwright in Protest.
+Michael Elliot Rutenberg is a Professor Emeritus of Theatre at Hunter College of the City University of New York, and the author of Edward Albee: Playwright in Protest.
 He is the former Head of Israel’s National Conservatory of Stage and Cinematic Art — the only American to hold that position.

 Dr. Rutenberg received his B.A. degree in Theatre from Brooklyn College, and his M.F.A. and D.F.A. degrees in Directing and Dramatic Criticism from the Yale School of Drama.
 He is a member of the famed Actors Studio where he has developed new plays for public presentation.

 An active professional director in New York City, he has directed at The American Theatre of Actors, The West Bank Café, The Theatre for the New City, and The Corner Loft Theatre.
 Regionally, Dr. Rutenberg has directed at the Deertrees Summer Theatre in Maine, The Monticello Playhouse in New York State, and the Silo Circle Theatre in North Carolina.

 He is a member of the Society of Stage Directors and Choreographers, the Dramatists Guild, the Theatre League of South Florida, and the Mystery Writers of America, having written and directed A Polite Case of Murder.